PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention: PointGrow

-\textbf{Self-Attention Context Awareness Operation.} The CA operation summarizes point features in a fixed way via pooling.
-For the same purpose, we propose two alternative learning-based operations to determine the weights for aggregating point features.
-We define them as Self-Attention Context Awareness (SACA) operations, and the weights as self-attention weights.
+\textbf{Self-Attention Context Awareness Operation.} The CA operation accumulates point features in a fixed manner via pooling.
+Improving this, we propose two learning-based operations to determine the weights for aggregating point features self-adaptively.
+We define these as Self-Attention Context Awareness (SACA) operations, and the weights as self-attention weights.

-The first SACA operation, SACA-A, is shown in the middle of Figure \ref{fig:ops}.
-To generate self-attention weights, the SACA-A first associates local and ``semi-global" information by concatenating input and ``semi-global" features after CA operation, and then passes them to a Multi-Layer Perception (MLP).
-Formally, given a $n \times f$ point feature matrix, $\textbf{F}$, with its $i^{th}$ row, $\textbf{f}_{i}$, representing the feature vector of the $i^{th}$ point for $1 \leq i \leq n$, we compute the $i^{th}$ self-attention weight vector, $\textbf{w}_{i}$, as below:
+Figure \ref{fig:ops} shows the first SACA operation, SACA-A. To allow each input point feature to understand its importance in context and later determine its weight, we associate it with its context-aware feature obtained after a CA module.
+The combined feature vector is then passed into a Multi-Layer Perception (MLP) to learn self-attention weights.
+Given an $n \times f$ point feature matrix, $\textbf{F}$, with its $i^{th}$ row, $\textbf{f}_{i}$, representing the feature vector of the $i^{th}$ point, we compute the $i^{th}$ self-attention weight vector, $\textbf{w}_{i}$, as below:

-, where $Mean\{\cdot\}$ is mean pooling, $\oplus$ is concatenation, and $MLP(\cdot)$ is a sequence of fully connected layers.
-The self-attention weight encodes information about the context change due to each newly generated point, and is unique to that point.
-We then conduct element-wise multiplication between input point features and self-attention weights to obtain weighted features, which are accumulated sequentially to generate corresponding context features.
-The process to calculate the $i^{th}$ context feature, $\textbf{c}_i$, can be expressed as:
+where $Mean\{\cdot\}$ is mean pooling, $\oplus$ is concatenation, and $MLP(\cdot)$ is a sequence of fully connected layers.
+The self-attention weights encode information about context changes due to each newly generated point, and are unique to that point.
+Next, we conduct element-wise multiplication between input point features and self-attention weights to obtain weighted features, which are then accumulated sequentially to generate corresponding context features.
+The process to calculate the $i^{th}$ context feature, $\textbf{c}_i$, is summarized as:

-, where $\otimes$ is element-wise multiplication.
-Finally, we shift context features downward by one row, because when estimating the coordinate distribution for point, $\textbf{s}_i$, only its previous points, $\textbf{s}_{\leq i-1}$, are available.
-A zero vector of the same size is attached to the beginning as the initial context feature, since no previous point exists when computing features for the first point.
+where $\otimes$ is element-wise multiplication.
+Finally, we shift context features downward by one row, because for the $i^{th}$ point, $\textbf{s}_i$, only its previous points, $\textbf{s}_{\leq i-1}$, are available.
+A zero vector of the same size is attached to the beginning as the initial context feature, indicating no a-priori context knowledge is available.